 The Trustee via Council makes the general policy decisions for the Trust, and any major decisions involving the expenditure of the Trust funds or decisions impacting on the Trust scheme.
-It is necessary for administrative decisions and day to day matters to be dealt with by an officer of the City.
-The role of the day to day administrative decisions for the Trust are delegated the Chief

-Executive Officer - to act as the Trust officer - and the Chief Executive Officer can sub-delegate in accordance with s.5.44 of the Local Government Act 1995 (WA) to the Director Corporate and Governance.
+It is necessary for administrative decisions and day-to-day matters to be dealt with by an officer of the City.
+The responsibility for the day-to-day administrative decisions for the Trust are delegated the Chief Executive Officer to act as the Trust officer, and the Chief Executive Officer can sub-delegate in accordance with s.5.44 of the Local Government Act 1995 (WA) to the Director Corporate and Governance.

 Examples of decisions that are applicable under this delegation include decisions to appoint a solicitor to provide advice on matters relating to the administration of the Trust, or to appoint a consultant to carry out work for the Trust within the budget set by the Trustees.
-There are only minor administrative amendments to the delegation relating to updating policy referencing and inclusion of "(WA)" after legislation.
+There are no amendments to the delegation and no power of sub-delegation.